Like a Rock

 But very early on, the Church is described with another word:

 • Ignatius of Antioch (c.
 A.D.
-107) wrote:
+107):

 “Wherever Jesus Christ is, there is the catholic Church.”

-This shows that within just a generation of the apostles, Christians already understood the Church as:
+catholic means universal, the fullness of the Christian faith, not a denomination.
+Within just a generation of the apostles, Christians already understood the Church as:

 • One